Skip to main content

 The Conversion Service supports Basic (PDF/A-2b), Unicode (PDF/A-2u), and accessibility (PDF/A-2a) conformance levels.
 All conformance levels are incremental; the subsequent conformance level includes the requirements of the previous level and other additional requirements.
 For example, all level U (Unicode) PDF/A-2 documents are valid level B (Basic) documents.

-The Archive PDF/A-2 workflow automatically tries to convert the input document to the highest conformance level for PDF/A-2 (usually PDF/A-2a).
+The Archive as PDF/A-2 workflow automatically tries to convert the input document to the highest conformance level for PDF/A-2 (usually PDF/A-2a).
 If the input document is PDF/A-2b or a PDF without structure information, the workflow tries to convert it to PDF/A-2u.
 If the workflow cannot convert to the PDF/A-2u conformance level, it converts to PDF/A-2b or ends the conversion with a failure.

-Supported file formats for Archive PDF/A-2
+Supported file formats for Archive as PDF/A-2

 Content typeFile type